 Have a look in the book!
 Download here a sample chapter.

-Find out more by meeting us.
+Find out more by meeting us at conferences.

 Zur deutschen BOSSA nova Seite

 Get our book in traditional Chinese

 – Interview with Jay Hrcsko from AgileUprising on BOSSA nova

 – Agile BOSSA nova: an “Unrecipie” for Thinking Outside the Box with Beyond Budgeting, Open Space & Sociocracy – Webinar hosted by Sociocracy for All